drts01/notes/stackedit/edu/Python.md

 ## Documentation
 ### Docstrings
+* Sty
 ### Comments
 > comments often are used as a deodorant....
 When you feel the need to write a comment, first try to refactor the code so that any
 comment becomes superfluous.
+-- Martin Fowler, Refactoring

 >The proper use of comments is to compensate for our failure to express ourself in code.
 --Robert Martin, Clean Code

 * [Are comments a code smell?
 Yes!
 No?
 It Depends.](https://pragtob.wordpress.com/2017/11/14/are-comments-a-code-smell-yes-no-it-depends/)